 The biggest difference between ABM and direct response is the number of stakeholders that are targeted.
-With a traditional campaign, your ads might be going out to 50,000, 100,000, or even millions of people.
+With a traditional marketing campaign, your ads might be going out to 50,000, 100,000, or even millions of people.

 Which isn’t a bad strategy if your deal size is, say, $50.

 Account based advertising allows you to target people within a certain company so that you can make sure your ads are being seen by the people you want them to be seen by.
-This, however, is only possible if you’re working with an ABM vendor who allows you to see engagement at both the account level and contact level.
+This, however, is only possible if you’re working with an ABM vendor who allows you to see engagement at both the account level and the contact level.

 ABM depends on the length of your sales cycle

 Another ABM test to run when deciding whether or not to use ABM is the length of your sales cycle.
-One of ABM’s biggest strengths is accelerating the sales cycle by influencing decision makers before they even talk to a salesperson.
+One of ABM’s biggest strengths is accelerating the sales cycle by influencing decision-makers before they even talk to a salesperson.